tonym128/tonym128.github.io/_posts/2018-03-08-the-creation-of-the-lauren.markdown

 I do actually try to follow this [principle](https://en.wikipedia.org/wiki/KISS_principle) when I do anything.

-It's tightly coupled to a favourite saying.
+its tightly coupled to a favourite saying.

 [![](/images/2018/03/Simplicity-opt.jpg)](https://www.brainyquote.com/quotes/alan_perlis_177332?src=t_complexity)